AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/caching.md

 ## Remarks

-- MSAL Browser's cache schema is compatible with other MSALs.
-However, there is no cache sharing support at the moment.
 - We do not recommend apps having business logic dependent on direct use of entities in the cache.
 Instead, use the appropriate MSAL API when you need to acquire tokens or retrieve accounts.
 - Keys used to encrypt proof of possession (PoP) tokens are stored using a combination of [IndexedDB API](https://developer.mozilla.org/docs/Web/API/IndexedDB_API) and memory storage.
 For more information, please refer to [access-token-proof-of-possession](./access-token-proof-of-possession.md#pop-key-management).